 What if you don't understand French very well?
 Should you still consider taking one of these tours?

-If you're interested in seeing the lovely Chapelle Saint-Symphorien, located on your right after you enter the church but normally used only for prayers and therefore closed to visitors, then the answer is "yes."
-Begun in the 6th century and once the burial site for Childebert I and other early kings, the chapel is famous for an arch with a soffit containing bits of 11th and 12th century frescoes.
+If you're interested in seeing the lovely Chapelle Saint-Symphorien, located on your right after you enter the church but used only for prayers and therefore normally closed to visitors, then the answer is "yes."
+Begun in the 6th century and once the burial site for Childebert I and other early kings, the chapel is famous for an arch with a soffit containing bits of 11th and 12th-century frescoes.

 Visit Saint-Germain-des-Prés Church On Your Own: What to See

-Christmas Market at Église Saint-Germain-des-Prés
+The Christmas Market at Église Saint-Germain-des-Prés

 Attending Mass at Saint-Germain-des-Prés